Timer Introduction

 Follow the following steps:

-Repeat steps ii ~ iv.
+5. Repeat steps 2 ~ 4.
 After all timer settings are completed, click “Save” button to save the changes.

 Timer Rule Setting